Nikon 1 series: Lens system

 Nikon developed an entirely new system of lenses and the Nikon 1-mount lens mount for the Nikon 1 series.
 These lenses are only compatible with 1-mount cameras.
-Nikon has not debuted a new lens mount since the F mount that routine users of the Nikon D series are accustomed to.
-Although the F-mount adapter FT1 enables the use of all F-mount compatible lenses, these lenses are meant to be portable and compact.
+Nikon had not debuted a new lens mount since the F mount, which routine users of the Nikon D series are accustomed to.
+Although the F-mount adapter FT-1 enables the use of all F-mount compatible lenses, the native 1-mountse lenses are meant to be portable and compact.
 There are 13 Nikkor lenses specifically built to fit the Nikon 1-mount in addition to several manual focus lenses from Samyang.

+Every lens shown at the 2011 PDN PhotoPlus trade show (except the macro lens of unknown focal length) was eventually released before the system was discontinued.